vladkorotnev/ayymidi/PROTOCOL.md

         * Register value AND 0x7F
 * Can be followed by any other command

+### Special case: IO-A

+* Dynamic payload
+    * First byte:
+        * 1 bit: forbidden
+        * 2 bits: command (`WRITEPAIR` == 0x2 == 0b10)
+        * 4 bits: AY register number == 0xE (IO-A)
+        * 1 bit: MS bit of the (Time In Seconds)
+    * Second byte:
+        * (Time In Seconds) value AND 0x7F
+    * Third byte...
+Nth byte
+        * String for top line of screen (NUL included)
+    * N+1th byte...
+Xth byte
+        * String for bottom line of screen (NUL included)
+* Can be followed by any other command

 ### Implementation

-Upon receiving `WRITEPAIR` the device must write the provided register value into the provided register number of the SSG.
+Upon receiving `WRITEPAIR` the device must write the provided register value into the provided register number of the SSG, unless the write is for the IO port A.
+In such case, the device must parse the packet and display the text strings if it has a display unit.